 - statistics: social network analysis, network metrics, graph network statistical algorithms, social graph ecology

-- epidemiology: computational epidemiology, especially modeling disease-avoidant behaviour and general modeling (research currently classified)
+- epidemiology: computational epidemiology, especially modeling disease-avoidant behaviour and general modeling (research currently classified), filoviruses and filoviral haemorrhagic fevers (research currently mostly classified)

 - computer science: graph algorithms (research currently classified), sensor fusion computation (research currently classified), anything blockchain-related, code generation and compiler theory, computer vision and deep learning